 Using FuckingNode: Kickstart a project¶

-The kickstart command is an extra command that increases your productivity by doing all of the following from a single command:
+The kickstart command increases a lot your productivity when working with remote repositories by doing all of the following from a single command:

 - Clones a Git repo wherever you want